-Name of Academy/academy recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
-We endeavour to provide a safe and welcoming environment where children are respected and valued.
+North Cerney Primary Academy recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+We endeavour to provide a safe and welcoming environment where children are respected and valued, and their interests are at the heart of all our decisions.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
 Child protection forms part of the Academy's safeguarding responsibilities.
-The academy will fully contribute to multi-agency working in line with statutory guidance outlined in KCSIE 2020 and Working together to safeguard children.
+The academy will fully contribute to multi-agency working in line with statutory guidance outlined in KCSIE 2021 and working together to safeguard children.
 Safeguarding is everyone's responsibility.